joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 If we don't have a fix, we just output six commas, to keep the columns aligned.
 This will show up as empty cells in our spreadsheet.

-One last GPS thing that I find fun: the GPS module also reports the number of satellites it's using for the calculation.
+One last GPS thing: the GPS module also reports the number of satellites it's using for the calculation.
 I find this data point so abundantly fun, so let's add it:

 ```
 datapoint += (int)GPS.satellites;